Skip to content

 Auersvald haemostatic mesh

 I apply the haemostatic mesh developed by Drs.
-André and Luiz Auersvald to eliminate dead space, drastically reduce the risk of haematoma, and dispense with the use of drains.
-The mesh is removed in forty-eight hours in the clinic, simply and painlessly.
+André and Luiz Auersvald to eliminate dead space, reduce the risk of haematoma, and dispense with the use of drains.
+The mesh is removed in forty-eight hours in the clinic with planned discomfort control.

 Recommendations and ideal candidates for the neck lift